 - A Delaware division must be approved as provided in the LLC agreement of the dividing LLC or, if it is not specifically addressed and not prohibited therein, the Delaware division should be approved in same manner as for a merger or consolidation under the LLC agreement; if the LLC agreement is silent, the Delaware division must be approved by members who own more than 50% of the then current percentage or other interest in the profits of the dividing LLC.
-The fiduciary duties of managers and members of a dividing LLC are comparable to those applicable to a merger. - The certificate of division to be filed with the Delaware Secretary of State for a Delaware division must contain: (i) name of the dividing LLC and whether it survives; (ii) the date of filing of the dividing LLC's original certificate of formation; (iii) the name of each division LLC; (iv) the name and business address of the division contact who may be contacted for information about the Delaware division for six years; (v) the effective date of the Delaware division; (vi) that the Delaware Division has been approved in accordance with DLLCA § 18-217; (vii) a statement that the plan of division is on file in the offices of a specified constituent entity and its address and (viii) the certificate of formation for each resulting LLC.
+The fiduciary duties of managers and members of a dividing LLC are comparable to those applicable to a merger. - The certificate of division to be filed with the Delaware Secretary of State for a Delaware division must contain: (i) name of the dividing LLC and whether it survives; (ii) the date of filing of the dividing LLC's original certificate of formation; (iii) the name of each division LLC; (iv) the name and business address of the division contact who may be contacted for information about the Delaware division for six years; (v) the effective date of the Delaware division; (vi) that the Delaware Division has been approved in accordance with DLLCA § 18-217; (vii) a statement that the plan of division is on file in the offices of a specified constituent entity and its address; and (viii) the certificate of formation for each resulting LLC. - A certificate of division may change information in the certificate of formation, including the name or business address of the division contact.